-The Computer Services Centre also plays a very important role in promoting local educational computing activities.
-It is an integral component of the Hong Kong Academic and Research Network (HARNET), a wide-area T1-ring data network linking the campus network of seven tertiary institutions in Hong Kong.
-The Chinese University of Hong Kong is the gateway through which HARNET is connected to the USA Internet via a 64 Kbps international link.
-Users are now able to connect on-line to thousands of computer networks in the world and gain access to various useful services and systems such as library catalogues, databases and even super-computers.
+The centre also plays a very important role in the local educational computing activities.
+Its computer network is an integral component of the Hong Kong Academic and Research Network (HARNET), a wide area T1-ring data network linking the campus network of seven tertiary institutions in Hong Kong.
+The Chinese University of Hong Kong is the gateway through which HARNET is connected to thousands of international computer networks and relative application resources possible.